lucky-ivanius/fanumtax.dev/.changeset/www-major-release.md

 "@fanumtax/www": major
 ---

-Initial launch of the fanumtax.dev website
+Initial launch of the fanumtax.dev website.

 This major release introduces the complete fanumtax.dev website with the following features: